I tried automatic backup of AWS Secrets Manager secrets across accounts

 --region ap-northeast-1

-Note: During updates, if the secret itself doesn't have a Description, the Lambda in the backup account might fail.
+Note: When updating, if the secret itself doesn't have a Description, the Lambda in the backup account might fail.

-After 30 seconds, I confirmed that it was properly reflected.
+After 30 seconds, I confirmed it was properly reflected.

 Notes